Injury Prevention and Sports Safety

 - Safety Toolkit: National PTA and Safe Kids Worldwide created this downloadable toolkit for families that includes lesson plans on poison, fire, playground and bike safety, as well as a take-home tip sheet.

 - Back to Sports: The National Football League (NFL) and National PTA have partnered to educate communities on wellness—from concussion education to NFL PLAY 60 tips on nutrition and staying active.

 - Fall Prevention (Safe Kids Worldwide).
 Tools and additional resources to teach and remind families about preventing falls.
 Includes link to Fall Prevention Center for Excellence.

 - Fires, Burns and Scalds Prevention (Safe Kids Worldwide).
 Tips and resources to help parents and caregivers protect their families from fires, burns and scalds.

 - Start Safe: Fire Resources for Educators (Safe Kids Worldwide).
 Fire and burn safety lessons for preschoolers, videos for educators and tips for working with parents and caregivers.

 - Sports safety tips (Safe Kids Worldwide).
 Includes a sports safety checklist, concussion guide and information about preparticipation physical exams, hydration and more.

 - Preventing Bicycle, Skateboard and Other Wheeled-Sport Injuries (Safe Kids Worldwide).
 Tips for how to protect children from injury while bicycling, skateboarding or participating in other wheeled sports.

-- National Action Plan for Sports Safety (National Athletic Trainers’ Association).
+- National Action Plan for Sports Safety (Youth Sports Safety Alliance).
 A plan urging schools to adopt safety measures that protect student athletes from injury or illness.